Flexbox vs. Grid: Mastering Footer Placement for Perfect Page Layouts

 Explanation:

-• html, body are set to 100% height to ensure the container takes up the full viewport height.
+are set to 100% height to ensure the container takes up the full viewport height.- The container is set to

-• The main element is given flex: 1, making it grow to fill the available space, pushing the footer to the bottom.
+, making it grow to fill the available space, pushing the footer to the bottom.

 Grid: The Two-Dimensional Layout System